intel/ai-reference-models/benchmarks/image_recognition/tensorflow/squeezenet/README.md

 The `launch_benchmark.py` script in the `benchmarks` directory is used for starting a benchmarking run in a TensorFlow docker container.
-It has arguments to specify which model, framework, mode, platform, and docker image to use, along with your path to the ImageNet TF Records that you generated in step 3.
+It has arguments to specify which model, framework, mode, precision, and docker image to use, along with your path to the ImageNet TF Records that you generated in step 3.